stackbuilders/code-challenge-2019/README.md

 You have to decide the best way to present this information.
 Make it user-friendly and interactive.
-When working on the frontend, add graphs, interactive tables, maps, etc. Be mindful of the data you're going to persist in the database and the API design when working on the backend.
+When working on the frontend, add graphs, interactive tables, maps, etc. Be mindful of the data you're going to persist in the database and the API design when working on the back-end.

 ### Keys to success